IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 5. If sufficient class time remains after all examples have been provided, students can then identify the type of money example (Commodity, Representitive, and Fiat) for an additional +50 points.

 #### Side Teachers Note:
--Take note of official roster for class.
-Will be needing for next week's activity for banking.
+- Take note of official roster for class and points earned by each group.
+This will be needing for next week's activity for banking.